Posted On: August 15, 2018

-The 2019 U.S. Pavilion: Martin Puryear is made possible by The Bureau of Educational and Cultural Affairs of the U.S. Department of State, the Carmel Barasch Family Collection/Morris A. Harzan Family Foundation, Ford Foundation, The Jacques and Natasha Gelman Foundation, Agnes Gund, Ellsworth Kelly Foundation and Jack Shear, Jo Carole and Ronald S. Lauder, the Roy Lichtenstein Foundation, the Henry Luce Foundation, Matthew Marks Gallery, The Pollock-Krasner Foundation, the Robert Rauschenberg Foundation in honor of Agnes Gund, and the Roy Lichtenstein Foundation.
-Additional support is provided by The Josef and Anni Albers Foundation, Athena Art Finance, Meta Alice Keith Bratten Foundation, the Charina Endowment Fund, Glenstone Foundation, Stacey & Rob Goergen, The Josef and Anni Albers Foundation, Michael Kahn, Liz and Eric Lefkofsky, Amitha Raman and Neil Luthra, Crystal McCrary and Raymond J. McGuire, the Terra Foundation for American Art, and Unalam of Unadilla, New York, and the VIA Art Fund.
+The 2019 U.S. Pavilion: Martin Puryear is made possible by The Bureau of Educational and Cultural Affairs of the U.S. Department of State, the Carmel Barasch Family Collection/Morris A. Hazan Family Foundation, Ford Foundation, The Jacques and Natasha Gelman Foundation, Agnes Gund, Ellsworth Kelly Foundation and Jack Shear, Jo Carole and Ronald S. Lauder, the Roy Lichtenstein Foundation, the Henry Luce Foundation, Matthew Marks Gallery, The Pollock-Krasner Foundation, and the Robert Rauschenberg Foundation in honor of Agnes Gund.
+Additional support is provided by The Josef and Anni Albers Foundation, Athena Art Finance, Meta Alice Keith Bratten Foundation, the Charina Endowment Fund, Mrs. Donald Fisher, Glenstone Foundation, Stacey & Rob Goergen, the Graham Foundation for Advanced Studies in the Fine Arts, Michael Kahn, Liz and Eric Lefkofsky, Amitha Raman and Neil Luthra, Crystal McCrary and Raymond J. McGuire, the Terra Foundation for American Art, Unalam of Unadilla, New York, and the VIA Art Fund.

 ABOUT THE ARTIST